 There are several processes that work (to varying degrees) for building an app.
 There have been outlier instances of a one-man virtuoso making bank off apps.
 Some have probably emulated Siddhartha Gautama, better known as Buddha, and meditated until the perfect plan arrived in a vision.
 While nonconventional methods have worked for some, they’re not practical.

 The reason the Design Sprint is so effective is by virtue of the highly-focused nature of this method that addresses the foundation of what’s needed to make an idea come to life, make decisions and build a prototype.
 We use this process at Blue Label Labs as it’s proven effective to rapidly turn a notion into a viable product.
-We’ll briefly what the Design Sprint is, what we’ve learned doesn’t work and discuss why this process leads to success.
+We’ll briefly discuss what the Design Sprint is, what we’ve learned doesn’t work and discuss why this process leads to success.

 What is a Design Sprint why does it work?